Blendify/blender-manual/blender_docs/manual/animation/markers.rst

 .. admonition:: Reference
    :class: refbox

-   | Mode:     Action Editor and Shape Keys Editor
+   :Mode:      Action Editor and Shape Keys Editor
-   | Menu:     :menuselection:`Marker --> Show Pose Markers`
+   :Menu:      :menuselection:`Marker --> Show Pose Markers`

 Only Pose markers are shown and editable in Action editor or Shape Keys editor by enabling the :menuselection:`Marker --> Show Pose Markers` checkbox.